dev-gm/pokemon.py/README.md

 # pokemon
 An open-source pokemon game framework, written with pygame.
 The base functionality for a pokemon game is there, but users can download or create stories, stored in .json files, and play it.
+NOT FINISHED AND NO PLANS TO FINISH.
+NEW PROJECT AT github.com/dev-gm/pokemon

 TODO:
 - Add features to json parsing (4/6)